10 Minute Read

 Tough Times Prove an Advisor’s Worth

-In a market like the current one with large gains and little volatility, it’s easy for investors to believe they can handle their own investments and stick with a long-term plan without panicking in market downturns.
-But, as Clayton and DALBAR point out, we don’t always do what we know we should do.
+In a market with large gains and little volatility, it’s easy for investors to think they can handle their own investments and stick with a long-term plan without panicking in market downturns.
+But, as the DALBAR study points out, we don’t always do what we know we should do.

-Poor decision-making in any financial area can cost an investor thousands—even hundreds of thousands—over the investor’s lifetime.
+Poor decision-making in any financial area can cost an investor thousands of dollars—or even hundreds of thousands—over that investor’s lifetime.
 The tax savings on the choice to invest in a traditional IRA or a Roth IRA alone can lead to substantially greater savings than an investor could get by working without an advisor.

 If you already work with an advisor but you don’t feel like you’re receiving much benefit from the relationship, start looking for a new one.
 Your retirement is too important to stick with an advisor who’s not living up to their side of the deal.